Showing posts with label Year A Last Sunday after the Epiphany. Show all posts

 It can be easy to get frustrated with our own growth, or with the growth of others, or with the growth of the church.
 In Zorba the Greek, (120-121) the author tells of one morning discovering a cocoon in the bark of a tree, just as a butterfly was making a hole in its case and preparing to come out.
 He waited a while, but it was too long appearing, and he was impatient.
 He bent over it and breathed on it to warm it.
 He warmed it as quickly as he could and the miracle began to happen before his eyes, faster than life.
 The case opened; the butterfly started slowly crawling out.
 Imagine his horror when he saw how its wings were folded back and crumpled; the wretched butterfly tried with its whole trembling body to unfold them.
 Bending over it, he tried to help it with his breath.
 In vain.
 It needed to hatch out patiently and the unfolding of the wings should be a gradual process in the sun.
 Now it was too late.
 His breath had forced the butterfly to appear, all crumpled, before its time.
 It struggled desperately A few seconds later, it died in the palm of his hand.
 Are we getting frustrated because we do not mature quite fast enough?
 Do we want our children to grow up quicker?
 Do we want changes in our spouse?
 Do we want the church to move along quicker?

 If such experiences on the mountain are real, they will go with us throughout life.
-Ernest Hemingway once wrote a book about his early days as a writer in Paris.
+Ernest Hemingway once authored a book about his early days as a writer in Paris.
 He titled the book, A Moveable Feast.
 If you are lucky enough to have lived in Paris as a young man, then wherever you go for the rest of your life, it stays with you, for Paris is a moveable feast.
 I do not know about Paris.
 Yet, I do know what he means.
 There are experiences that can become “a moveable feast.”
 It may have been to the ocean, to the mountains, at a retreat, or visiting another country.
 We carry that experience around with us.

 The presence of God is a moveable feast.
 When the reality of God comes home, when we have had that mountaintop experience, we do not leave God behind.
 God goes with us.
 In fact, God leads the way.
 Such transforming experiences in our lives are exactly what God wants to embed in our hearts and lives.

 II Peter 1:19-21 has the theme of protecting believers from false teaching through an inspired text, the Bible.
 The protection against false teaching involves inspired reading of the text coming from the Holy Spirit as well as Christian community.
 The transfiguration is a glimpse of the fulfillment of biblical prophecy.
 They need to reject the arbitrary expositions as found in apocalyptic in favor of qualified interpreters. the prophecies themselves were not just the product of private individuals but prompted by the Holy Spirit.
-The text suggests that just as God has inspired scriptures, so the reading of scripture is under the guidance of the Spirit and theapostolic tradition.

 19 So we have the prophetic message (λόγον)[4] more fully confirmed.
 The transfiguration is a glimpse of the fulfillment of scriptural prophecy.
 The matter of the Word seems complicated by the fact that it comes in the form of the human word of prophets and apostles.
 The divine Word meets us in the thick of the fog of our own intellectual life, taking on the same form as our ideas, thoughts, and convictions.
-Yet, the Word is a light that shines in a dark place, but it needs no explanation because it simply shines.[5]
+Yet the Word is a light that shines in a dark place, but it needs no explanation because it simply shines.[5]
 You will do well to be attentive to this as to a lamp shining in a dark place, until the day dawns and the morning star rises in your hearts.
 20 First of all you must understand this, that no prophecy of scripture is a matter of one’s own interpretation.
 They need to reject the arbitrary expositions found in apocalyptic in favor of qualified interpreters.
 21 Because no prophecy ever came by human will, but men and women moved by the Holy Spirit spoke from God.
 The prophecies themselves were not just the product of private individuals but prompted by the Holy Spirit.
 The text suggests that just as scriptures are inspired, so the reading of scripture is under the guidance of the spirit and the apostolic tradition.
 We allow scripture to interpret itself.
 We allow it to control our exposition.
-We need to note the role of the Holy Spirit, where this Spirit is almost the author.
+We need to note the role of the Holy Spirit, where this Spirit is the author.
 The Holy Spirit and the Bible have a relation in which the whole reality of the unity between finds a safeguard in a proper view of inspiration.
 The unity is a free act of the grace of God, and therefor for us its content is always a promise.
 Barth goes as far as to say that his view of inspiration is one the reader can judge considering this passage, combined with II Timothy 3:16-17.[6]

 If we go into the second chapter, the author makes it clear that a concern is for false teaching that has arisen.
 The author believes that Scripture properly read can preserve the community of followers of Jesus from such teaching.
 We find a similar concern in Romans 16:17-20 for false teaching that causes dissension within the church.
 Another primary passage in this regard is II Timothy 3:16-17, where God inspires all scripture, making it useful for teaching, reproof, correction, training in righteousness, thereby equipping the people of God for every excellent work.